Wellscrypted/wasp-project/README.md

 - [License](#license)

 ## Introduction
-++(We) wanted to strengthen our skills as newer developers by trying a newer method of building a Full Stack Project using Wasp.
-++In this project, we are hoping to be able to deploy the created database to a private server.
-++As newer developers, we have not yet learned this skill due to the educational bootcamp we went through.
-++Hopefully other bootcamp developers will also find this as useful tool.
---Tailwind is also new to us, so we added bootstrap to start and then possibly move to tailwind.
+(We) wanted to strengthen our skills as newer developers by trying a newer method of building a Full Stack Project using Wasp.
+In this project, we are hoping to be able to deploy the created database to a private server.
+As newer developers, we have not yet learned this skill due to the educational bootcamp we went through.
+Hopefully other bootcamp developers will also find this as useful tool.
+Tailwind is also new to us, so we added bootstrap to start and then possibly move to tailwind.

 ## Highlights